robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/eventCommandMap/readme.md

     eventDispatcher.dispatchEvent(new SignOutEvent(SignOutEvent.SIGN_OUT));

-Note: for a less verbose command mechanism see the Message Command Map extension.
+Note: for a less verbose and more performant command mechanism see the MessageCommandMap extension.

+# Event Command Map Extension

+## Requirements

+This extension requires the following extensions:

++ CommandMapExtension
++ EventDispatcherExtension

+## Extension Installation

+### During Context Construction

+    _context = new Context(
+    	CommandMapExtension,
+    	EventDispatcherExtension,
+	    EventCommandMapExtension);

+### At Runtime

+Assuming that the EventDispatcher and CommandMap extensions have already been installed:

+	_context.require(EventCommandMapExtension);

+## Extension Usage

+An instance of IEventCommandMap is mapped into the context during extension installation.
+This instance can be injected into clients and used as above.

+	[Inject]
+	public var eventCommandMap:IEventCommandMap;